• Home

 1. Preheat the oven to 180ºC (fan assisted, 200ºC non fan)

-2. Put the sausages in a bowl and add the mustard, honey and salt.
+2. Put 270g cocktail sausages in a bowl and add 1 tbsp wholegrain mustard, 1 ½ tbsp runny honey and ¼ tsp sea salt.
 Stir to make sure the sausages are evenly coated in all of the honey and mustard

 3. Lay the sausages onto a baking tray in one layer and spoon all of the mustard and honey mix on top